Pharmacogenomics in Patient Care

 Patient Information: Pharmacogenomics — Finding the Right Medication for You (PDF)

-Pharmacogenomic testing is one tool that can help your doctor determine the best medication for you.
-Your doctor also considers other factors such as your age, lifestyle, other medications you are taking and your overall health when choosing the right treatment for you.
+Pharmacogenomic testing is one tool that may help your health care team determine the best medication for you.
+Your team also considers other factors such as your age, lifestyle, other medications you are taking and your overall health when choosing the right treatment for you.

 Mayo Clinic supports various research and clinical initiatives to bring pharmacogenomic testing into clinical practice.
-Your doctor may review and recommend pharmacogenomic testing when needed to address a specific health concern.
+Your health care team may review and recommend pharmacogenomic testing when needed to address a specific health concern.
 Mayo Clinic also offers predictive services, where pharmacogenomic testing may be ordered for future use.

 Genomic Sequencing Animation